Molinatoxx/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Alessandro Chiumento is assistant professor at the Prevasive Systems group at the University of Twente.
+His research interests include distributed intelligence over networked systems, mobile computing, autonomous multi-agent systems and socially responsible engineering.
+He is aprticualry interested in bulind extremely flexible, self-configurable and adaptable, wireless networks for communication systems able to adapt to stringent and conflicting objectives in terms of user satisfaction, configurability and durability.